Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: A concrete model of

 which all vanish on the constraint surface.
-The Poisson bracket between the constraint $\mathcal{C}'$ and itself is generally nonzero, unless
+Poisson bracket between constraint $\mathcal{C}'$ and itself is generally nonzero, unless

-As mentioned above, $c_{1}$ and $c_{3}$ cannot both be independent of $\phi$ simultaneously; otherwise, the number of degrees of freedom will increase by $1/2$.
-If we require the second 2DOF condition $\mathcal{S}_{2}^{(2)}$ to hold, there are two cases.
+As we have mentioned above, $c_{1}$ and $c_{3}$ cannot be independent of $\phi$ simultaneously, otherwise the number of degrees of freedom will increased by $1/2$.
+If we require the second 2DOF condition $\mathcal{S}_{2}^{(2)}$ to be valid, there will be two cases.